 Mediation

-With or without the support of attorneys, you and your spouse sit in a room together and work through all legal issues with the guidance of a third party neutral mediator who is trained to make difficult conversation possible.
+With or without the support of attorneys, you and your spouse sit in a room together and work through all legal issues with the guidance of a third-party neutral mediator who is trained to make difficult conversations possible.
 After a series of discussions, the resolutions that result from your negotiations are drafted into a Separation Agreement drafted by an attorney.

 Collaborative Divorce

-With the support of a collaborative-trained attorney for each party, the parties and their attorney work through your legal issues outside of court through respectful discussion.
-A financial planner or mental health professional may be brought in if needed.
-Unlike mediation, here you and your spouse are represented by a collaborative-trained attorney.
-The resolutions that result from your collaborative divorce are drafted into a Separation Agreement drafted by the collaborative divorce attorney.
+With the support of a Collaborative-trained attorney for each spouse, the parties and their attorney work through their legal issues outside of court through respectful discussion.
+In addition, neutral, third-party experts, such as a financial planner, mental health professional, or child specialist, may be brought in to assist with the process.
+The resolutions that result from your Collaborative Divorce are drafted into a Separation Agreement drafted by the attorneys.

 Court

-With or without attorneys, both parties go to court to tell their “side” of the story to a judge, and a judge issues an Order resolving all of the parties issues.
+With or without attorneys, both parties go to court to tell “their side” of the story to a judge, and a judge issues an Order resolving all of the parties' issues.
 This is an adversarial process with a neutral judge.
-We are fortunate to live in a state where we have the option to divorce in or out of court.
+Fortunately, you can work through a divorce and all the legal issues surrounding it in North Carolina without stepping into a courtroom.
+This allows you and your spouse to work together to decide what custody, child support, spousal support, and equitable distribution of your assets and debts will look like for your family, rather than having a judge make those decisions for you.